Should Investors Be Fearful Of The Coronavirus?

 The travel and hospitality industry has also been badly impacted.
 Several countries have issued travel warnings about China; some airlines have even suspended flights to China and international hotel chain have been offering refunds.

 Cathay Pacific Airways Ltd (HKG: 0293) has asked all of its 27,000 employees to take three weeks of unpaid leave over the coming months, as it reels from the impact of the Coronavirus outbreak.
 In a taped video recording, its CEO, Augustus Tang Kin-wing said that the recent Lunar New Year holiday, normally one of the most profitable times of the year for the airline, was “one of the most difficult …we have ever had”.
 He acknowledged a “large decline in the number of visitors” to and through Hong Kong, mainland China, and many other countries around the world.

 Separately, the Walt Disney Co(NYSE: DIS) announced that it is expecting to take a US$175 million hit from the Coronavirus outbreak if its Hong Kong and Shanghai Disney parks remain closed for two months.
 Disney’s CFO, Christine McCarthy, explained in the latest earnings call that unfortunately “the current closure is taking place during the quarter in which we (the company) typically sees strong attendance and occupancy levels due to the timing of the Chinese New Year holiday.”

-chain disruptions cause production and shipment delays
+Supply chain disruptions cause production and shipment delays